pact-foundation/pact-ruby/README.md

 # which you will use to set up your expectations.
 The method name to access the mock producer
 # will be what ever name you give as the service argument - in this case "my_producer"

-Pact.with_service_provider "My Producer" do mock_service :my_producer do
-    port 1234
-  end
-end

 # Use the :pact => true describe metadata to include all the pact generation functionality in your spec.